 - 3.24.
 The Council requires all applicants and licensed drivers to demonstrate that they meet the Group 2 Standards of Medical Fitness as applied by the DVLA to the licensing of lorry and bus drivers. - 3.25.
 Applicants must undergo and pass a medical examination that meets this standard using the medical assessment form provided by the Council.
 Medical examinations must be carried out: - Prior to a licence being granted (i.e. on initial application); - At 45 years of age, and every five years thereafter; - At 65 years of age, and every year thereafter. - 3.26.
 Licence holders with certain medical conditions will also be required to adhere to additional requirements as detailed in the DVLA Group 2 Standards of Medical Fitness in order for them to retain their driver's licence. - 3.27.
-The medical examination form must be completed by the applicant's or licensee's own GP, or another GP at the same practice, in order that the examining GP has access to their full medical records.
-In exceptional circumstances, and with prior agreement from the Licensing Authority, a medical assessment may be carried out by another registered GP practice provided that the applicant's medical history has been viewed and assessed.
-The GP carrying out the medical must confirm they have viewed the applicant's medical history. - 3.28.
+The medical examination form must be completed by the applicant's or licensee's own GP, or another GP at the same practice, or a medical provider approved by the Council.
+The GP or other medical professional carrying out the medical must confirm they have viewed the applicant's medical history. - 3.28.
 Licence holders must advise the Licensing Authority of any deterioration or other change in their health that may affect their driving capabilities as and when they occur. - 3.29.
-Applicants and licensed drivers are responsible for all costs incurred in any medical examinations required by the Council.
+Applicants and licensed drivers are responsible for all costs incurred in any medical examinations required by the Council. - 3.30.

-- 3.30.
 Licensed drivers are under a legal duty to carry assistance dogs in their vehicles and without additional charge (as per the Equality Act 2010, as amended).
 Drivers with a medical condition which is caused or aggravated by exposure to dogs may apply to the Council for exemption from the duty on medical grounds.
 If an application is successful, they will be issued with an exemption certificate and a notice of exemption.
-The notice of exemption must be displayed in the vehicle in a prominent position such as on the dashboard or on the windscreen. - 3.31.
+The notice of exemption must be displayed in the vehicle in a prominent position such as on the dashboard or on the windscreen.

+3.31.
 Licensed drivers are under a legal duty to transport wheelchair-bound passengers and passengers that require the use of mobility aids where the vehicle has the capability to do so safely, and provide mobility assistance, without additional charge (as per the Equality Act 2010, as amended).
 Drivers with a medical condition that makes it impossible or unreasonably difficult to provide mobility assistance may apply to the Council for exemption from the duty on medical grounds.